Academic Advising and Assistance

 Student Academic Advisers are sophomores and juniors who live in first-year residence halls to help new students get acquainted with Whitman’s academic programs, opportunities, and expectations.
 SAs introduce study skills and offer workshops on analytical reading, note taking, and examination preparation.
 SAs are selected on the basis of their proven academic performance.
 The SA staff receives extensive training over the summer to transition new students into Whitman academics.

-For additional information, check out our Web page at www.whitman.edu/content/academic_resources
+For additional information, check out our Academic Support Web page.

 If your son or daughter has a disability…